Thursday, March 20, 2014

 "I don't want a fake tree.
 I want a real tree."

-And without saying another word, the lovely man turned me around and put me back in the car and drove to the Boy Scout tree lot, where he froze as he patiently shook out 20 trees for me to look at, whereupon I finally chose the first one, which was far too enormous for my apartment.
+And without saying another word, the lovely man turned me around and put me back in the car and drove to the Boy Scout tree lot, where he froze as he patiently shook out 20 trees for me to look at, whereupon I finally chose the first one, which was far too enormous for the apartment.
 And I was blissfully happy.
 The End.

-In honor of Christmas tree stories throughout history, here are the Jennings & Gates top ten reasons to buy a real Christmas tree this year.
+In honor of sappy Christmas tree stories throughout history, here are the Jennings & Gates top ten reasons to buy a real Christmas tree this year.

 10. Buying a real tree promotes sustainable agriculture.
 For every tree harvested, 2 or 3 seedlings are planted in its place.